 Achieving the sustainable interconversion of chemical and electrical energy is a defining challenge of our time.
-To accomplish this vision, we will develop creative new approaches for tuning molecular interactions to control ion transport and electron transfer at interfaces.
-Our overarching goal is to pursue fundamental breakthroughs that promise to enable next-generation energy storage devices and processes for converting carbon emissions to valuable chemicals.
+To accomplish this vision, we are developing creative new approaches for tuning molecular interactions to control ion transport and electron transfer at interfaces.
+Our overarching goal is to pursue fundamental breakthroughs that promise to enable next-generation energy storage devices and processes for sustainable electrochemical synthesis of valuable chemicals.

 Guiding Electrolyte Design with Electrochemical Microscopy

 Researchers aim to develop batteries with improved safety and performance, but these features are inherently limited by the properties of the electrolyte in the battery.
 Our group is exploring ionic liquids as safer electrolytes for batteries, but there are many open questions about how the transport of battery-relevant ion chemistries, such as Li+, behaves in materials where every species is an ion.
 At the heart of this research direction is a simple question: “What can we learn from what we can see?”